jannatulhashi/Citi_Bike_Data_Visualization_Lead/README.md

 # Citi Bike Data & Visualization Lead
-Generate regular reports for city officials looking to publicize and improve the city program in the United States.
+Analyzing and visualizing New York Citi Bike data to deliver insights on ridership and station usage, enabling city officials to make informed decisions for the city program's enhancement using Tableau.

 ## Background